bradyhhh/house_market_sentiment_analysis/README.md

 <br>
 <br>

-## 1. Scrape discussions from Mobile01
+## 1. Scrape discussion threads from Mobile01
 I utilize `web_scraper.py` to extract threads from Mobile01.
 This process involves using tools such as [Selenium](https://www.selenium.dev/) and [undetected driver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) for web scraping, and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) for parsing the results.
 Prior to running the script, ensure you have these tools available. __It's worth noting that changes in Mobile01's website structure may lead to issues or unexpected results__.
 If you encounter any problems, please inform me.

 <br>